-COVIRNA video: Can RNAs aid in predicting cardiovascular outcomes of COVID-19?
+COVIRNA video: can RNA aid in predicting cardiovascular outcomes of COVID-19?

-The COVIRNA Consortium is pleased to share the official COVIRNA video.
+The COVIRNA project is pleased to share its official dissemination video.
 The video outlines the aim of the COVIRNA project to generate an innovative diagnostic tool to identify COVID-19 patients at risk of developing fatal cardiovascular complications in the context of the current pandemic, ultimately leading to their improved surveillance and care.

 The COVIRNA project is a patient-centred Innovation Action bringing together 15 European partners to develop a tool to identify COVID-19 patients at risk of developing fatal cardiovascular complications in the context of the current pandemic, with the goal of improving individualised surveillance, care, and follow-up of patients.

 To achieve this goal, COVIRNA will build a biobank to perform a multi-centre international study using 2000 blood samples from existing COVID-19 patient cohorts.
 Following biomarker qualification, COVIRNA will identify a subset of highly specific, long, non-coding RNAs that are predictive of COVID-19 clinical outcome.
 Using the long, non-coding RNAs and clinical data collected, COVIRNA will build a disease evolution prediction model.
 This will set the stage for designing a reliable and cost-efficient diagnostic test to predict COVID-19 clinical outcomes.